mlchrzan/pairadigm/paper.md

 * Alternative Annotator Test (AltTest): To compare LLM-derived scores against human annotations [@calderon:2025].
 * More to come!

+# Contributing
+Contributions are welcome!
+Please submit issues or pull requests on the [GitHub repository](https://github.com/mlchrzan/pairadigm) or email the author directly at mlchrzan@umd.edu.

+In particular, we are looking for:

+* New LLM validation techniques as they emerge in the literature.
+* Improved modeling of ground truth from human gold-standard data as well as mixed LLM and human annotations.
+* Enhanced reward modeling architectures and loss functions.
+* Additional LLM client integrations (e.g., more open-source models).

 # Acknowledgements
 We acknowledge the contributions of the open-source community, particularly the maintainers of choix, transformers, and pandas.
-We also thank the co-learning community at the Center for Educational Data Science and Innovation at the University of Maryland for their support and feedback during development.
+We also thank the co-learning community at the [Center for Educational Data Science and Innovation at the University of Maryland](https://edsi.umd.edu/) for their support and feedback during development.

 # References
 ::: {#refs}